mdn/content/files/en-us/learn/html/tables/advanced/index.md

 To use them, they should be included in the following order:

 - The `<thead>` element must wrap the part of the table that is the header — this is usually the first row containing the column headings, but this is not necessarily always the case.
-If you are using {{htmlelement("col")}}/{{htmlelement("colgroup")}} element, the table header should come just below those.
+If you are using {{htmlelement("col")}}/{{htmlelement("colgroup")}} elements, the table header should come just below those.
 - The `<tbody>` element needs to wrap the main part of the table content that isn't the table header or footer.
 - The `<tfoot>` element needs to wrap the part of the table that is the footer — this might be a final row with items in the previous rows summed, for example.